yv3000/MISS-Minimal/README.md

 ### Exit
 - EXIT button on home screen → takes you to Home Settings to switch back to your system launcher
+- (Currently, there is an issue, so it might not work on some phones.)

 ---